Anxiety and stress are common struggles for teens. I’m sharing all of my tips to overcome stress & anxiety as teens using mindfulness…

 5.Teens Mindfulness Practice: Listen To Music

 Music can be a great form of therapy that can help us with our stress and anxiety.
 Put on a pair of headphones and play a variety of songs.
-As you listen, write down how each song makes them feel and is they can figure out why that emotion is coming up.
+As you listen, write down how each song makes them feel and if you can figure out why that emotion is coming up.
 This helps us become mindful of emotional triggers and repressed emotions.

 - Complete Guide To Mindfulness For Teens